Hfear/MobileFinalFormTest/README.md

 ## ▶️ Setup / Run

 1. Open the project in Android Studio
-2. Add Firebase to the project and include google-services.json
+2. Add Firebase to the project and include google-services.json in /app directory
 3. Enable:
    - Firebase Authentication (Email/Password)
    - Cloud Firestore
+4. Enable gemini-pro subscription and add into local.kts: GEMINI_API_KEY=your_api_key
-4. Sync Gradle and run on an emulator or device
+5. Sync Gradle and run on an emulator or device

 --------------------------------------------------------------------------------